brain-workshop/brainworkshop/Readme.txt

 first launched.
 Windows users can access this file via the 'Configuration' item in the Brain Workshop group in the Start Menu.

-Let me know if you have any comments or suggestions:
+Let us know if you have any comments or suggestions:

    plhosk@gmail.com
+   jtoomim@jtoomim.org

 Enjoy!

 ----------------------------------------------------------------------
-*** NOTE TO MAC OS X, LINUX AND WIN32 SOURCE USERS: ***
+*** NOTE TO LINUX AND SOURCE-CODE USERS: ***

-Python 2.5 or 2.6 is required to run Brain Workshop on Mac OS X and Linux.
+Python 2.5 or later is required to run Brain Workshop on Linux.
 Python 2.4 may also work as long as the python-ctypes package is installed.
-[Note: Windows versions of Brain Workshop have python included.]
+[Note: Windows versions and Mac OS X .app bundled versions of Brain Workshop have python included.]

-Python 2.6 can be downloaded here:
+The latest version of python can be downloaded here:
       http://www.python.org/download/releases/

 Music support requires AVBin (highly recommended!)
-Download AVBin here:
+AVBin is included in binary distributions of Brain Workshop, but source code users will want to download AVBin here:
       http://code.google.com/p/avbin/

 Detailed instructions and links for Mac OS X, Linux and win32 source